Mallaig: Development

+In the annual reports from 1909 onward the figures refer to Mallaig and South Morar.
+The report for 1912 highlights the importance of Mallaig's rail link "Not until after the extension of the N.B.
+Railway to the Minch was Mallaig know asa a fishing station.
+It has now become an important landing and fishing centre, chiefly for East Coast fishermen.
+A number of these have made it their permanent place of residence, and others, including West Coast men, will do so when improved housing accommodation is provided".

 Ferries operated by Caledonian MacBrayne and Western Isles Cruises sail from the port to Armadale on the Isle of Skye, Inverie in Knoydart, Lochboisdale on South Uist and the isles of Rùm, Eigg, Muck, and Canna.
 Mallaig is the main commercial fishing port on the west coast of Scotland, and during the 1960s was the busiest herring port in Europe.
-Mallaig prided itself at that time on its famous traditionally smoked kippers, the fishmonger Andy Race still providing genuine oak smoked kippers from the factory shop on the harbour.
 Mallaig and the surrounding area is a popular area for holidays.

 Most of the community speaks English, with a minority of residents speaking both English and Gaelic.
 In addition, traditional Gaelic is still taught in Mallaig Primary School to pupils who choose to learn the language.

 Education

 Mallaig has extensive distance-learning facilities, allowing the local population access to all forms of education from leisure classes to university degrees through Lochaber College and the UHI Millennium Institute.
 The college is one of the most successful of its kind in Britain, with over 8 per cent of the local population accessing its facilities.
-The college has published a PDF version of the 19th century Royal Commission of Inquiry into the Condition of Crofters and Cottars in the Highlands and Islands report.
 Recently the Learning Centre has opened a marine-specific vocational centre and is at the forefront of developing Marine Certification courses for fishermen, as well as being a RYA certified centre.

 Mallaig has its own primary school, which recently accepted the Gaelic-medium pupils from Lady Lovat Primary School in the nearby village of Morar.
 This allows Lady Lovat to focus more on its English-medium students.

 Mallaig has a high school called Mallaig High School, which opened in 1989, although a secondary school had existed in a slightly different location.
 This caters for Mallaig, the villages of Morar and Arisaig, the nearby Small Isles of Eigg, Rùm, Muck and Canna, and the nearby Knoydart peninsula.
 The school has growing numbers of pupils from the Small Isles, unable to travel daily from home.
 These pupils are boarded in the school's hostel.